 CACL faculty and staff provide service to the community through involvement on a variety of state and community boards and commissions.
 Through these service activities, CACL staff are able to influence public policy, provide leadership around aging issues, and promote a positive image of aging.

-- In partnership with the AARP NH and Dartmouth Centers for Health and Aging, this advocacy and leadership series trains community members to be advocates for aging and community living.
-Visit our Senior Leadership page to learn more about the program.
+In partnership with the AARP NH and Dartmouth Centers for Health and Aging, the Senior Leadership Series is offered as an advocacy and leadership series, training community members to be advocates for aging and community living.

 Senior Leadership Alumni Network (SLAN)